 On January 5th, 2022, I had my first appointment with Dr. Shetty, two days after my evaluation with Dr. Emami (the neuropsychologist on the Concussion Clinic team).
 I was amazed that everyone on the team knew me before I walked through the door because my case kicked off the team meeting that week.
 Dr. Emami and Dr. Shetty confirmed my suspicions.
 I was exhibiting symptoms of a concussion including but not limited to headaches, neck pain, lack of balance and coordination, irritability, anxiety, and depression.
 It was on that day that Dr. Shetty helped me understand the severity of my injury, prescribed a wholistic treatment plan, and told me, “You have three things going for you - you are young, you are motivated, and the brain is resilient.”

-A simple thank you will never be enough to express my gratitude for Dr. Shetty, Dr. Emami, Jillian, Pablo, Pete, Lauren, Virgen, and Jack’s help in recovering from my concussion, regaining control of my life, and getting Back in the Game.
+A simple thank you will never be enough to express my gratitude for Dr. Shetty, Dr. Emami, Jillian, Pablo, Pete, Lauren, Virgen, Jack, and Grace for their help in recovering from my concussion, regaining control of my life, and getting Back in the Game.